John Klass

-John Klass (born 1970, in Singapore) is a singer/producer/songwriter/radio presenter.
+John Klass is a Singaporean, singer, producer and songwriter.

 Career

 Klass was the singer of the group Kick!, along with keyboardist Dinesh Bhatia and guitarist Jai.
 The group won awards for Best Local Group! & Best local song “Jane” in the 1994 Radio Music Awards.

 Klass was also a producer and present with the Singapore branch of the radio station Rediffusion.

 As a soloist, Klass wrote & produced the soundtrack of The Teenage Textbook Movie.
 He scored a string of No.1 songs on the airplay charts across Singapore including an update of the Abba song "Honey Honey", a duet with a TV actress, Jamie Yeo.

 In 1995, Klass acted in Singapore's first English drama series Masters Of The Sea, produced by Television Corporation of Singapore (TCS).

 In 1997, he represented Singapore to sing in the ASEAN Song Festival.

 In 1998, Klass wrote three songs for the Singaporean film The Teenage Textbook Movie.

 In 2000, Klass won Best Local Song ("Falling in Love") at the Radio Music Awards.

 In 2002, Klass released a single, "Believing in Fergie’s Fighters", as a tribute to Manchester United, an English football club, and its manager, Alex Ferguson.
 Ferguson later sent Klass a letter thanking him for the song.

 In 2003, Klass was commissioned by Red Cross Society to write/produce a national tribute song to the doctors and nurses who put their own lives on the line to save the lives of the sufferers of the SARS virus.
 The song “Thru Your Eyes” went triple platinum in Singapore and was featured on the BBC World Service and ITV news.
 Money collected from the CD sales went to the families who lost loved ones to SARS.

 Klass has starred in many television programmes & hosted the kids, entertainment pop TV show OK!
 He also wrote all the original songs for 2 seasons of Kids Pop Show OK! then went on to write, sing & produce over 200 kids' songs for the kids' TV show “In Our House”.

 In 2012, Klass's band, The Professionals, performed in Cannes, France, where the band received raves for their performance.